-Students who commenced with (or retook) the first semester or second semester from September 2019, and students who commence with (or retake) semester 3 from September 2020 and semester 4 from February 2021 will do so in the new curriculum architecture.
-For these students, the TER 2020-2021 HBO-ICT full-time - three teaching methods applies.
+Students who commenced with (or retook) the first semester or second semester from September 2019, students who commenced with (or retook) semester 3 or 4 from September 2020, students who commenced with (or retook) semester 5 or 6 from September 2021, and students who commence with (or retake) semester 7 from September 2022 will do so in the new curriculum architecture.
+For these students, the TER 2022-2023 HBO-ICT full-time - four teaching methods applies.

-The study programme's section of the Students' Charter was adopted by the institute's director on 31 May 2021, after obtaining the IPC's consent on 31 May 2021 and the JPC consent on 31 May 2021.
+The study programme's section of the Students' Charter was adopted by the institute's director on 1 June 2022, after obtaining the IPC's consent on 1 June 2022 and the JPC consent on 1 June 2022.